The Most Affordable Ski Resorts in Utah

 Brian Head

 Utah isn’t just known for its incredible snowy peaks.
-Its vast desert landscapes and red rock canyons also draw a large crowd.
-Brian Head Resort is an incredible option for skiers hoping to experience all of what Utah has to offer.
-Located less than 100 miles from St. George Regional Airport and just 50 miles north of Zion National Park, Brian Head Resort plops visitors in the middle of Southern Utah’s unique landscapes.
-Brian Head has 8 chairlifts, 71 runs, and more than 650 skiable acres, and sells lift tickets for as low as $30, depending on the time of year and day of the week.
+Its vast desert landscapes and red rock canyons also draw visitors from around the world.
+Brian Head Resort is an incredible option for skiers and riders who want to experience all of what Utah has to offer.
+Located less than 100 miles from St. George Regional Airport (SGU) and just 50 miles north of Zion National Park, Brian Head Resort plops visitors in the middle of Southern Utah’s unique landscapes.
+Brian Head has 8 chairlifts, 72 runs, and more than 650 skiable acres, and sells lift tickets for as low as $30, depending on the time of year and day of the week.

-During peak season, from January to February, Brian Head’s weekday ticket prices hover around $35-$45, and weekend prices are anywhere from $50-$70 daily.
+During peak season, from January to February, Brian Head’s weekday ticket prices hover around $35-$45, and weekend prices are anywhere from $50-$80 daily.
 Skiers and snowboarders who book their trip early and online can also receive special promotions that could lead to more savings.
-Day of lift ticket rates increase at the window.
+As the case with most ski resorts, you’ll save money by purchasing your Brian Head lift tickets online ahead of time, rather than purchasing them at the window on the day you plan to ski.

 »View Brian Head Lodging Options